damlaYasarr/elma/README.md

 ## code overview

-...  expressjs - The server for handling and routing HTTP requests ... dotenv - Zero-Dependency module that loads environment variables ... multer - Node.js middleware for uploading files
+ - expressjs - The server for handling and routing HTTP requests
+ - dotenv - Zero-Dependency module that loads environment variables
+ - multer - Node.js middleware for uploading files
+ - postgresql- used as database